 - Manipulate an abused partner into returning to the relationship or complying with his wishes.

-- Force his/her partner or children to keep quiet about abuse that goes on in the home or relationship.
+- Force their partner or children to keep quiet about abuse that goes on in the home or relationship.

 - Perpetuate an atmosphere of terror and fear.